meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 - Merging up categories of clothes to reduce complexity
 - Balancing dataset by randomly sampling images

 Second Half consists of Labeling the dataset.
-We are bound by an interesting constraint here, 11B model can only caption one image at a time:
+Llama 3.2, 11B model can only process one image at a time:
 - We load a few images and test captioning
 - We run this pipeline on random images and iterate on the prompt till we feel the model is giving good outputs
 - Finally, we can create a script to label all 5000 images on multi-GPU